nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

     print("Not a perfect ping...")
 ```
 * As shown in the above example, inputs can be provided to a command or an external program via command line arguments, and command line output can be used to fetch the execution results by our python program
+* The above example is applicable for running external programs also instead of OS commands
+* For example there is and exe file called "hello.exe", and python can interact with it

 ### Video